Paragraphs and Essays

 Academic Essays

 The introduction paragraph and the concluding paragraph of an essay are different from a general paragraph.
 An introduction contains general background information on a topic and leads into a thesis statement.
-The sentences with background information are not really in support of the thesis, but they are relevant and do logically flow into the thesis.
+The sentences with background information are not really in support of the thesis, but they are relevant and logically flow into the thesis.
 In other words, there must be unity and coherence in an introduction paragraph as well.

 While the body paragraph of an academic is the same as a general paragraph in that they have a topic sentence and sentences that support it, the topic sentence must be a reason why the thesis of the essay.
-Body paragraphs should be clearly support for the thesis and not contain any extraneous information.
+Body paragraphs should be clearly in support for the thesis and not contain any extraneous information.

 Rhetorical Modes; Review of Paragraphs